 Section 3.5.1, “The

-A listing of attribute properties also can be found in the output of ndb_config --configinfo --xml (see ndb_config — Extract MySQL Cluster Configuration Information); for more more complete information, see MySQL Cluster Configuration.
+A listing of attribute properties also can be found in the output of ndb_config --configinfo --xml (see ndb_config — Extract MySQL Cluster Configuration Information); for more more complete information, see Configuration of MySQL Cluster NDB 6.1-7.1.

 MySQL Cluster Manager determines internally which attributes are considered